 This measurement provides the percent of state funds invested in non-highway modes of transportation.
-Modes include aviation, rail, transit, waterways, freight and bike/pedestrian.
+Modes include aviation, rail, transit, waterways and freight.

-Investments in non-highway modes of transportation represent the state and federal dollars spent on aviation, rail, transit, waterways, freight and bike/pedestrian.
+Investments in non-highway modes of transportation represent the state and federal dollars spent on aviation, rail, transit, waterways and freight.
 Federal investments represent the amount spent on MoDOT-administered programs only.
 Investments are limited to the amounts appropriated by the state legislature each year.